OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

       * Check for “dot-dot-slash" `../` or `..\` path alterations characters.
           In cases where UTF-8 extended character set encoding is supported, address alternate representation like:
           `%c0%ae%c0%ae/`
-          (Utilise canonicalization to address double encoding or other forms of obfuscation attacks)
+          (Utilize canonicalization to address double encoding or other forms of obfuscation attacks)
     * Client-side storage (`localStorage`, `SessionStorage`, `IndexedDB`, WebSQL):
         If you use client-side storage for persistence of any variables, validate the date before consuming it in the application
     * Reject all input data that has failed validation.
     * If used, don’t involve user parameters in calculating the destination.
 This can usually be done.
-        If destination parameters can’t be avoided, ensure that the supplied value is valid, and authorised for the user.
+        If destination parameters can’t be avoided, ensure that the supplied value is valid, and authorized for the user.
         It is recommended that any such destination parameters be a mapping value, rather than the actual URL or portion of the URL, and that server side code translate this mapping to the target URL.